cnescatlab/sonar-cnes-python-plugin/README.md

-#SonarQube CNES Plugin
+#SonarQube CNES Python Plugin

-CNES plugin for SonarQube: launch analysis directly from the web interface and export reports.
+CNES plugin for SonarQube that provides further rules to check to Pylint using Pylint CNES Checker Plugin.